connectiblutz/apfd/README.md

 Installing
 ===
- - Install service - `apfd.exe --install`
+ - Install service - `apfd.exe --install <windows account name> <windows account password>`
+  - You must enable Log On As a Service for your account
  - Remove service - `apfd.exe --remove`

 Running manually